-- A. District XI
+- A. South Florida LEPC

 - B. Miami-Dade County

 - C. Broward County

 - D. Monroe County

-In all sections of this plan, the text under parts B, C, and D, was originally taken directly from earlier versions of the corresponding county plan, none of the current county plans were submitted in time for inclusion.
+In all sections of this plan, the text under parts B, C, and D, was originally taken directly from earlier versions of the corresponding county plan.
+Subsequent updates still reflect the current plans.
 Written and verbal comments provided by appropriate County review staff are reflected in this revised version.
 All appendices available at the time of review are adopted as part of this plan and available upon request to the LEPC.

-Appendix A: Miami-Dade Emergency Management (MDEM) Hazardous Materials Response

-Plan

-Appendix B: Broward County Comprehensive Emergency Management Plan - Emergency
+- Appendix A: Miami-Dade County Emergency Management (MD OEM) Hazardous Materials Response Plan - Appendix B: Broward County Comprehensive Emergency Management Plan (CEMP) - Appendix C: Hazardous Materials Emergency Plan for Monroe County

-Support Function for Hazardous Materials (CEMP ESF-10)

-Appendix C: Hazardous Materials Emergency Plan for Monroe County